JpChii/nlp-with-hugging-face/notes/7-question-answering.md

 Simple and easiest approach is to concatenate all the reviews available as a single context and feed it with question to the model.
 The bottleneck will be the computation to process, because the context is big due to concatenation.
 Let's assume it takes 100 milliseconds to process a review with 30 reviews and the model will take 3 seconds latency after users input which won't work in an ecommerece application.

-To overcome this, moder QA system uses retriever-reader approach:
+To overcome this, modern QA system uses retriever-reader approach:

 #### Retriever-Reader architecture